Insecupa/sad-sinss/content/posts/what.md

 I could go on on and write the things which I am scared of just because this person got close to me, but if I tell whats the best things happening.
 I will just answer with a single word - "PARADISE" with a little hell

-I wish she was my girlfriend but bad luck someones luckier to get this peice of rotten flesh.

 I love you all.